-The concept of agility begins to make its way especially in the field of software development.
-In fact, in 2001 the “Manifesto for Agile Software Development” was born, whose founding principles are 12:
+The concept of agility is beginning to gain ground especially in the field of software development.
+In 2001 the “Manifesto for Agile Software Development” was born, based on 12 principles:

 Clearly, the agile approach focuses on the following three main concepts:

-- Fast but raw is better than slow but perfect
+- Fast but rough is better than slow but perfect

-Many of these concepts, as we shall see, are borrowed from Lean, to which the agile methodology is evidently inspired.
+Many of these concepts, as we shall see, are borrowed from Lean methodology, from which agile methodology evidently draws inspiration.

-However, in the production field, the concept of agility makes its way following the changes that have taken place over the centuries and mainly due to:
+However, in manufacturing, the concept of agility comes into its own as a result of changes over the centuries due mainly to:

-- technological evolution: new technologies make it possible to reconfigure a system much more quickly
+- technological evolution: new technologies make it possible to reconfigure a system much more rapidly

-- evolution in the way of production: greater flexibility is required in the face of greater variability in demand in terms of volumes and production mix
+- evolution in the production approach: more and more flexibility is demanded in the face of greater variability in demand in terms of volume and production mix

-- evolution in the needs of the customer, who asks for products that are more and more personalized and adapted to his specific needs (mass customization, the true goal of the fourth industrial revolution)
+- evolution in the customer needs, who demands increasingly customized products tailored to his or her specific needs (mass parsonalization, the real goal of the fourth industrial revolution).

 Reactivity VS Productive mix

-To get a clearer idea of what Agile Manufacturing is, therefore, we refer to Figure 1, which illustrates the paradigm shift required within companies, as reported in the article “A changing paradigm”, in which the author identifies 4 evolutionary phases on the basis of 2 dimensions:
+To get a clearer idea of what Agile Manufacturing is, then, we refer to Figure 1, which illustrates the paradigm shift required within companies, as reported in the article “A changing paradigm,” in which the author identifies 4 evolutionary stages based on 2 dimensions:

-Starting from the lower right quadrant, the dinosaur represents the production organization associated with the pre-industrial phase, characterized by a high variety of product, but by a rather low reactivity.
-The merchants worked on the basis of individual relationships and the production was essentially made to order, at low volumes and with delivery times typical of artisanal production (ie high).
+Beginning with the lower right quadrant, the dinosaur represents the productive organization associated with the pre-industrial stage, which was characterized by high product mix but rather low responsiveness.
+Merchants worked on the basis of individual relationships, and production was essentially on order, at low volumes and with delivery times typical of artisanal (i.e., high) production.

-Moving to the lower left quadrant, the mule instead represents the mass production typical of the second industrial revolution characterized by low product variety, high volumes, but the same poor reactivity of the previous system.
+Moving to the lower left quadrant, the mule represents instead the mass production typical of the second industrial revolution characterized by low product mix, high volumes, but same low responsiveness as the previous system.

-Moving to the upper left quadrant, thanks to the concepts of Lean, the reactivity of companies increases, however it remains a “ballast” associated with the still limited ability to evolve towards mass customization.
-This concept is represented by the horse with a jockey.
+Moving instead to the upper left quadrant, thanks to Lean’s own concepts, the responsiveness of companies increases, yet there remains a “ballast” associated with the still limited ability to evolve toward mass customization.
+This concept is represented by the horse with jockey.

-Agility therefore represents the natural evolution from an economy of scale to an economy of purpose, where the focus is on satisfying the tastes and needs of individual customers or end users rather than on the simple reduction of costs and improvement of characteristics of a standardized product.
+Agility thus represents the natural evolution from an economy of scale to an economy of purpose, where the focus is on satisfying the tastes and needs of individual customers or end users rather than simply reducing costs and improving the characteristics of a standardized product.

-Finally, Goldman in his article “Agile Competitors and Virtual Organizations” summarizes a series of benefits associated with the concept of agility in manufacturing companies:
+Finally, Goldman in his article “Agile Competitors and Virtual Organizations” summarizes a number of benefits associated with the concept of agility in manufacturing firms:

-- Better use of capital and higher return on investment (ROI)
+- Better utilization of capital and higher return on investment (ROI)

 - Integration of the supply chain within Product Development

-- Increased time and opportunity for management to address and resolve problems
+- Increased time and opportunity for management to address and solve problems

 How to enable agility in a production system?

-An Agile Production System is made possible thanks to the Smart Factory concept.
-Padhi provides a definition of Smart Factory that substantially replicates the benefits of the agile systems indicated above, while introducing the use of so-called “smart” technologies:
+An Agile Production System is made possible through (but not limited to!) the concept of the Smart Factory.
+Padhi provides a definition of the Smart Factory that essentially replicates the benefits of the agile systems outlined above, but introduces the use of so-called “smart” technologies:

 - facilitate the launch of new products according to market dynamics,

-- is scalable enough to meet the changing demand for existing products,
+- is sufficiently scalable to meet the variation in demand for existing products,

-- is able to produce finished products at the minimum cost,
+- is capable of producing finished products at minimum cost,

-- has intelligent machines, sensors and robots perfectly integrated with the information system architecture to allow a high level of automation in transaction processing and
+- has intelligent machines, sensors and robots seamlessly integrated with the information system architecture to enable a high level of automation in transaction processing, and

-- has real-time analytics that help minimize downtime and improve efficiency.
+- has real-time analytics to help minimize downtime and improve efficiency.

-A smart factory creates an ecosystem where there is strong collaboration between all major players, e.g. Suppliers, operations team, IT team, planning team, sales and marketing team, and customers.
-Create a single platform where multiple business functions such as Procurement, Planning, Manufacturing, Sales and Distribution, Finance and Accounting work together to achieve overall business goals”.
+A smart factory creates an ecosystem where there is strong collaboration among all key players, e.g., Suppliers, operations team, IT team, planning team, sales and marketing team, and customers.
+It creates a single platform where multiple business functions such as Procurement, Planning, Production, Sales and Distribution, Finance and Accounting work together to achieve overall business goals.”

-The first part of this definition has to do with the aim: to facilitate the production mix, compensate for the variation in market demand and minimize costs.
-The second part, on the other hand, explains how to obtain it, that is, by introducing integrated and smart automatic systems capable of re-adapting the production system automatically and autonomously (thanks to the real-time analysis of so-called big data).
-This system is also characterized by a high level of collaboration between all corporate bodies in the system design phase (Concurrent Engineering) and by a high level of integration at the level of IT systems.
+The first part of this definition has to do with the purpose: facilitating production mix, compensating for variation in market demand, and minimizing costs.
+The second part, on the other hand, explains how to achieve it, namely by introducing integrated, intelligent automated systems that can readjust the production system automatically and autonomously (thanks to real-time analysis of so-called big data).
+Such a system is also characterized by a high level of collaboration among all business entities at the system design stage (Concurrent Engineering) and a high level of integration at the information systems level.

-The technical basis of a Smart Factory is represented by the so-called cyber-physical systems (CPS) capable of communicating with each other with the help of the Internet of Things (IoT).
-Part of this future scenario continues to be the communication between the product (eg workpiece) and the manufacturing plant: the product itself carries its production information in machine readable form .
-This data is used to control the product’s journey through the manufacturing facility and individual production steps.
+The technical basis of an Intelligent Factory is the so-called cyber-physical systems (CPS) that can communicate with each other with the help of the Internet of Things (IoT).
+Part of this future scenario continues to be the communication between the product (e.g., workpiece) and the production plant: the product itself carries its production information in machine-readable form .
+This data is used to control the product’s path through the production plant and individual production steps.